lamastex/spark-trend-calculus/README.md

 +-----+--------------------+-----+
 ```

-Also attached in the code, please refer to picture brent_H_L.png
+My hypothesis is that there might be something on the news that could have explained those trend reversals.

 ![BRENT2](/images/brent_H_L.png)

-<a name="INFERENCE"></a>
 ## Inference

-The rest is pure theory here, as I'm realistically not able to build a successful startup in the next 20mn, but here is my idea:
+The rest is pure theory here, as I'm realistically not able to progress much further in the remaining 20mn, but here is my idea:

-- Enrich our initial dataframe with the reversal points detected from the BRENT timeseries
+- Enrich our initial data set with the reversals detected from the BRENT series
-- I have raw content that I scraped for most of breaking news articles in the OIL GAS GDELT data
+- Retrieve all the articles I scraped for most of the breaking news articles about oil and gas
-- Hopefully the dates just work fine, I know what articles may have cause the market to rise or fall
+- Hopefully the dates just work fine, I know plenty of articles that could have cause the market to rise or fall
+- I deduplicate those articles, group them into "stories" (i.e. covered by many articles) and find out the one that is contextually close
+- Thanks to GKG (though I could extract those from a simple NER tagger), I know who is mentioned in those stories
-- I know who's connected to who, and to what market
+- I know who's connected to who, and who's dealing with what market
 - I know the influence an event may have in a community
-- I should be able to build enough label data to train a simple classifier (I'd say Naive Bayes here).
-I will know what event in what country, impacting what community will have a positive or negative effect on the crude oild market.
+- I should be able to build a labeled data set to train a simple classifier (I'd say Naive Bayes here).

+I will know what event happened in what country, what was the impact in what community, and will predict the positive or negative effect on the crude oild market.
-By exporting my model, I can apply on the 15mn GDELT data so that I will be able to detect rise and fall in near real time.
+By exporting my model, I can apply the same in near real time (GDELT data is published every 15mn) so that I will be able to detect rise and fall as the events unfold.

 Thank you!
 Antoine